 They say that everyone is different in some way.
 Our experiences and environments shape the kind of person we become throughout our lives.
-We develop tastes for specific foods, likes for specific entertainments, and build belief structures based on what we were taught as we developed.
-Yet, a large portion of humans will still succumb to certain thoughts and anxieties that don’t correlate with anything from our personal past.
+We develop tastes for specific foods, preferences for specific entertainments, and build belief structures based on what we were taught as we developed.
+But what about some really odd behaviors?

 Regardless of what year is approaching, humankind has had a death wish for centuries.
 In most of our lifetimes, the year 2000 caused many to crowd grocery stores buying every non-perishable food, candle, and battery they could find.
 The year 2012 has had millions of people up in arms about the end of the world.
 Why is humankind so determined that life will end in some fashion or another?